 Discover free films for watching, discussing and exploring filmmaking.

-The Into Film Festival - the world's largest free youth film festival - returns to screens across the UK this autumn, taking place from 7 - 23 November and with over 3,000 free screenings and special events in 600 venues across England, Scotland, Wales and Northern Ireland.
+The Into Film Festival - the world's largest free youth film festival - returns to screens across the UK this autumn, taking place from 7 - 23 November and with 2,600 free screenings of over 150 films and special events in 550 venues across England, Scotland, Wales and Northern Ireland.

 Now in its sixth phenomenally successful year - having welcomed 485,000 5-19 year old students and their teachers in 2017 - the 2018 edition promises to be more exciting than ever.